Introduction

 net-setup

-Follow interactive prompts to set up network.
+Follow interactive prompts.
 Check after completion:

 ping -c 3 www.gentoo.org